0xronin/30-days-SmartContractProgrammer/Day02/ReadMe.md

 - view function doesn't modify any state variables or write anything to the blockchain, making it a ```read-only``` function reading state variables, local and global variable.
 - pure function is a ```read-only``` function, it can read only local variables, it does not modify anything on the blockchain.
 And also ```does not read``` any data from the blockchain such as a state variable or any information from the blockchain.

+> - View Functions: Functions can be declared view in which case they promise not to modify the state.
+> - Pure Functions: Functions can be declared pure in which case they promise not to read from or modify the state.

 ### :star: Simple Counter Dapp
 This smart contract increments and decrements count;